Skip to main content

 Course overview

-UniSQ's Master of Nursing allows you to apply specialised knowledge, skills and technical abilities across five specialisations.
-Build specialist skills to review data-based research while identifying and implementing best practice care to improve individual and community health outcomes.
+UniSQ’s Master of Nursing allows students to apply specialised knowledge, skills and technical abilities across five specialisations.
+Students build specialist skills to review data‑based research while identifying and implementing best practice care to improve individual and community health outcomes.

-Study the flexible Master of Nursing program online and part-time, progressing your career while fitting study into your life and current nursing occupation.
-Tailor your enrolment pattern to suit your interests.
-Focus on the clinical aspects of nursing or select the research pathway to develop enhanced skills in health research.
+Students study the flexible Master of Nursing program online and part‑time, progressing their careers while fitting study into their lives and current nursing occupations.
+Students tailor their enrolment pattern to suit their interests, focusing on the clinical aspects of nursing or selecting the research pathway to develop enhanced skills in health research.

-In the Master of Nursing (Leadership and Management in Health) program, you will understand how to strategically approach performance management and people development to build and foster productive and cohesive teams.
-Learn from lecturers who take an innovative approach to teaching interpersonal attributes, leading to improved collaboration, understanding of human resources, active communication solutions, problem-solving and decision-making parameters.
-Become a manager and strong leader who understands the complex interactions of people's behaviour at work by analysing the individual, group and organisational behaviour.
+In the Master of Nursing (Leadership and Management in Health) program, students understand how to strategically approach performance management and people development to build and foster productive and cohesive teams.
+Students learn from lecturers who take an innovative approach to teaching interpersonal attributes, leading to improved collaboration, understanding of human resources, active communication solutions, problem‑solving and decision‑making parameters.
+Students become managers and strong leaders who understand the complex interactions of people’s behaviour at work by analysing individual, group and organisational behaviour.

 CSP Subsidised Fees Available